 Warren Eastwood is a biogeographer and palaeoecologist who researches past environmental change for the last 25,000 years or so in the eastern Mediterranean region where he has worked for the past 30 years.
 His main specialism is elucidating natural versus human-induced vegetation change using pollen analysis (palynology) and works closely with archaeologists and historians.
 His research interests also include climate change and the impact of major volcanic eruptions and tephrochronology of volcanic ash layers preserved in lake and peat sediment archives.
 Warren is a familiar colleague to the BIAA, both as a scholar working in Turkey and serving on the BIAA Council of Management.Further information

 Kamran Hashemi has worked in investment banking in London for over 30 years.
 He has been a long-standing supporter of educational and charitable organisations serving the community at large.
-Kamran is a member of the Board of Arseh Sevom, an NGO promoting civil society and human rights in Iran and was previously founding member and member of the Board of Iranian Community Centre established in 1983 to offer legal advisory services to asylum seekers in London.
-He is also a member of the board of trustees of Science and Arts Foundation and a founding member of United4Iran-London.
+Kamran is a member of the Board of Arseh Sevom, an NGO promoting civil society and human rights in Iran and a Trustee and Treasurer of Persia Education Foundation, an NGO and UK registered charity, which provides educational support to Iranians worldwide.
+He was previously founding member and member of the Board of Iranian Community Centre established in 1983 to offer legal advisory services to asylum seekers in London.

 Sir David Logan is a retired senior diplomat who was a Turkish specialist in the Diplomatic Service, serving in the political section of the British Embassy in Ankara from 1966-1970 and as Ambassador to Turkey from 1997-2001.
 He was later Director of the Centre for Studies in Security and Diplomacy at Birmingham University, and an Honorary Professor there, and has subsequent experience in business and other fields as a non-executive Director and consultant to a range of British, Russian and Turkish companies.
 He served as the Chairperson of the BIAA for 11 years between 2006-2017.